isabella232/kano-code/app/lib/challenge/README.md

 This block allows you to write extra information that need to be added to the challenge.
 This data will be merged with the generated challenge.
 WARNING: The data in this block will override the data generated, use only if you know what you're doing.
-WARNING: The data is merged after everything was generated, including the middlewares
+WARNING: The data is merged after everything was generated, including middlewares